TheCrazyGM/hive-sbi-v2/README.md

 pip3 install beem dataset  mysqlclient
 ```

-Compile and install steembi, the helper library for all steembasicincome scripts
+Compile and install hsbi, the helper library for all steembasicincome scripts

 ```
 python setup.py install